-A rainbow appeared above the Himalayan mountains while I was trying out archery, the national sport.
+A rainbow appeared in the Himalayan mountains while I was trying out archery, the national sport.
 View of the highest mountain in Bhutan when looking out of the window in the room.
 Stunning sunset over the valley in Paro.
 Traditional hot stone bath in the 5-star hotel and massage options.
 That and all in Naksel Boutique Hotel and Spa!

 Naksel Boutique Hotel and Spa is definitely a luxurious quiet accommodation when you are in Paro, Bhutan.
 It is a great resort for couples, family or a group of friends.